-Sarah Iqbal is a Program Officer in Global Development and Population at the William and Flora Hewlett Foundation.
+Sarah Iqbal is a Program Officer in Gender Equity and Governance at the William and Flora Hewlett Foundation.
 Sarah is an expert in women’s economic empowerment and indicator development.
 She is responsible for grants to expand women’s economic opportunities.

 Prior to joining the foundation, Sarah developed and managed the World Bank Group’s Women, Business and the Law flagship report examining the intersection between women’s economic activity and the legal environment.
 She produced indicators highlighting constraints to women getting jobs and starting businesses.
 She also provided guidance to policymakers on women’s economic empowerment in areas such as employment, entrepreneurship, and financial inclusion.